phusion/passenger_library/source/advanced_production/ruby_capistrano.md

 You are now ready to deploy a new release using Capistrano!

-Make a random change in your application, add the various Capistrano config files, then commit and push your changes.
+On your local computer, make a random change in your application, add the various Capistrano config files, then commit and push your changes.

 <pre class="highlight"><span class="prompt">$ </span>nano app/somefile.rb
 <span class="prompt">$ </span>git add Capfile config/deploy.rb config/deploy lib/capistrano